 An ideal authoring tool will:

 - Create Responsive Output.
-This means the training you publish will appear similarly on desktop, tablet and smartphone devices with little or no additional development effort.
+This means the course content you publish will appear similarly on desktop, tablet and smartphone devices with little or no additional development effort.
 Online training that’s viewable on multiple devices opens itself up to more potential learners and can be accessed in more flexible ways.

 - Be Template Enabled.
 Authoring tools that allow branding and common functionality to be set once and reused across multiple learning projects speed up development times.
-Quicker development means you can create more titles in less time and be more responsive to changing customer demands.
+Quicker course creation means you can create more titles in less time and be more responsive to changing customer demands.

 - Be Easy to Use.
 The simpler an authoring tool is to use, the more people in your team will use it.
 By putting the authoring capability directly in the hands of your subject matter experts, you can get more training to an audience more quickly.